simonmichael/hledger/MANUAL.md

 ## Introduction

-[hledger](http://hledger.org) is a program for tracking money, time, or any other commodity, using a simple, editable file format and the powerful principles of double-entry accounting.
-It was inspired by [ledger](http://ledger-cli.org).  hledger is Free Software released under GPL version 3 or later.
+[hledger](http://hledger.org) is a program for tracking money, time, or any other commodity, using a simple, editable file format and double-entry accounting, inspired by and largely compatible with [ledger](http://ledger-cli.org).  hledger is Free Software released under GPL version 3 or later.

 hledger's basic function is to read a plain text file describing (eg) financial transactions, and quickly generate useful reports via the